nutanix-japan/ntnxtraining1121/examplelab4/examplelab4.rst

       - **Image** – Windows 2012
       - Select **Add**

 #.
-This will add a disk containing the Windows boot media.
+This will add a NIC.

    * **Select Add New NIC**
       - VLAN Name – **<Your-Intials>-Unmanaged Client Network**